mittro70/VerveBridge-BI-Dashboard/README.md

 # Amazon Sales and Service Performance Analysis

 This project involves analyzing Amazon sales and service data to gain insights into sales performance, customer preferences, and service efficiency.
-The analysis is conducted using two Excel files, and the data is visualized using Power BI.
+The dashboard has been created using using Power BI.

 ## Overview

 The project follows these main steps:
 1. Download the datasets.
-2. Data cleaning and preparation.
+2. Data cleaning and preparation in Excel.
 3. Data analysis using pivot tables.
 4. Data visualization using Power BI.